Theory

 Functions of the Chemicals Required

-Dispersing agent: It is used in polyester dyeing to distribute the dye molecules in dye molecules into the substrate.
+Dispersing agent: It is used in polyester dyeing to distribute the dye molecules into the substrate.

 Acetic acid: Its function is to control the pH and neutralize the solution of the dye bath.